akib1162100/financial-demo/README.md

 ## Appendix B: Manual Cleanup of AWS resources

-Sometimes things do not clean up properly, and you need to do a manual cleanup in the **AWS console**:
+Sometimes things do not clean up properly and you will need to do a manual cleanup in the **AWS console**:

 - **CloudFormation**: Try to delete all the stacks in reverse order as they were created by the eksctl command.